-The seed for Entosense was planted when a thirteen year old asked “Why don’t we eat bugs?”
-After receiving a typical Dad answer, he continued to research it and reported back about how billions of people do eat bugs every day, how healthy it was for us and how it was both sustainable and a good move for the environment.
-The conclusion was that we should be eating bugs if we care about a healthy future.
+After receiving what he called a “Dad answer,” he continued to research edible insects and reported back about how billions of people do eat bugs every day, how healthy it was for us and how it was sustainable and a good move for the environment.
+He convinced his whole family that we should be eating bugs if we care about a healthy future.

 It makes sense.
 By the time Sam is his Dad’s age, there will be half again as many people on our planet, and meat production will need to double – which is not possible.
 Edible insects is one answer.

 Recognizing how rare it is to have the opportunity to impact the world in such a way, Sam’s Dad (Bill Broadbent) and his Aunt (Susan Broadbent) decided to make major career changes and start a business that sold insects as food to North Americans.
 Outside of the family, many friends worried about the decision and kept asking if everything was alright.
 It’s true, few things are reviled as much as bugs are here in the states.
 Opening the business was either crazy or brave.
 The belief that enough people would see the numbers and believe in the straightforward facts drove them on.
 Edible insects are healthy, environmentally friendly, raised humanely, and they taste great.